rrcobb/crafting-interpreters/README.md

 - method access and invokation are separate, functions are first class, so we have to be able to 'fetch' out the method with a dot, separately from calling it
 - there's also a `this` binding that should happen for the instance. hence we 'bind' the methods when we access them so that the instance is there -- it's a new object like a closure with upvalues, except it's a bound method

+- optimization is neat! we get to skip a heap allocation with the special-cased OP_INVOKE which pre-empts the normal path that would take a GET_PROPERTY and a CALL.

+#### Challenges

+1. The hash table lookup to find a class’s init() method is constant time, but still fairly slow.
+Implement something faster.
+Write a benchmark and measure the performance difference.

+- hmm... special case the init method?
+- keep methods in a different kind of data structure instead of a hashtable (one where init performs especially well)?
+Maybe just assume that there are few methods in a class, and keep name/pointer tuples in an array, with init first, and check against strings instead of hashtable lookup?
+If there are just a few methods it'd probably be faster

+2. In a dynamically typed language like Lox, a single callsite may invoke a variety of methods on a number of classes throughout a program’s execution.
+Even so, in practice, most of the time a callsite ends up calling the exact same method on the exact same class for the duration of the run.
+Most calls are actually not polymorphic even if the language says they can be.

+How do advanced language implementations optimize based on that observation?

+- A: I'm not sure I understand what this means. a.somemethod() in the source code could be invoking somemethod on different classes? or, sometimes somemethod gets reassigned or something?
+- I assume that instead of setting up dynamic dispatches like this, it could in effect be rewritten to a function, and then maybe inlined in the hot path, but idk.
+This sounds like JIT stuff to me

+3. When interpreting an OP_INVOKE instruction, the VM has to do two hash table lookups.
+First, it looks for a field that could shadow a method, and only if that fails does it look for a method.
+The former check is rarely useful—most fields do not contain functions.
+But it is necessary because the language says fields and methods are accessed using the same syntax, and fields shadow methods.

+That is a language choice that affects the performance of our implementation.
+Was it the right choice?
+If Lox were your language, what would you do?

+- hmm, I think it's a pretty simple mental model right now
+- but, the option is to ban fields with the same name as methods, and throw a compile-time error for them
+- that'd allow the optimization, and _likely_ remove a class of errors from programs (shadowing a method seems usually bad...)
+- but... this isn't really the language anyone is reaching for, speed-wise, so maybe the perf penalty is okay.
+Same with reflection in Ruby etc, I think